barrettotte/smarter-ac-unit/README.md

 Used [ir-sniffer](https://github.com/barrettotte/ir-sniffer) to manually gather all relevant IR codes of button presses and states for my AC unit.
-IR codes can be found in [ir-codes.txt](ir-codes.txt), these codes were used to create the table below.
+IR codes can be found in [docs/ir-codes.txt](docs/ir-codes.txt), these codes were used to create the table below.

 Note: I'm only looking at cool mode...other modes may effect the values below.
 Also, not figuring out sleep and timer...I don't use these at all.